borntofrappe/fullstack-d3/README.md

 - quantitative, numerical:

-  - discrete, where it's not possible to interpret a value intermediate of two measurements (number of cards)
+  - discrete, when it's not possible to interpret a value intermediate of two measurements (number of cards)

-  - continuous, where it's possible to interpolate between two values (degrees)
+  - continuous, when it's possible to interpolate between two values (degrees)

 The type of data influences the type of chart.
 Picking for instance the temperature, the continuous metric can be highlighted with a bar chart (the height of the bars), a scatterplot (the `y` coordinate) or again color (the fill of circles, the gradient of a rectangle).

 ### Humidity Timeline

+_Please note_: in the folder I created two directories for the project, showcasing the starting visualization and the redesigned version built on top.

 The goal is to create a visualization highlighting how humidity changes depending on the time of the year.

 Starting from a rudimentary timeline, the book illustrates how to design the line chart to answer the question with more focus and purpose.

-The visualization is updated as follows:
+The base visualization is updated as follows:

 - the line plots the data with a curve